 7. Not Reading the Fine Print

-In addition to the care fees that many communities charge, when you’re reviewing your contract you may also encounter a one-time entrance fee (sometimes quite large, and usually nonrefundable), a fee for laundry service, medical supplies (for example, adult diapers), medication delivery and so on.
+In addition to the care fees that many communities charge, when you’re reviewing your contract you may also encounter a one-time entrance fee, a fee for laundry service, medical supplies, medication delivery and so on.
 Furthermore, communities generally raise their prices at an approximate annual rate of 5%, which is actually twice the rate of inflation.
 Unless your contract clearly specifies a rent freeze or “locked rate,” your fees increase each time you renew your contract.
 If there is anything about the contract that you don’t understand or that concerns you, consider reviewing it with an elder attorney.

 8. Going In It Alone